thosgood/this-weeks-finds/markdown/151-200/week195.md

 to V. This lets us think of all three spaces as the same: THE OCTONIONS, with m as the octonion product and 1+ (or 1- if you prefer) as its unit.

-In fact, there\'s nothing special about writing our operator as
+In fact, there's nothing special about writing our operator as

-    S+ tensor S- → V
+    S+ tensor S- \to V

 since all three of these reps are their own dual.
 This lets us permute these guys and work with

-    V tensor S+ → S-
+    V tensor S+ \to S-

 or whatever we like.
 So, picking unit vectors in any 2 out of these 3 spaces gives us a unit vector in the third and makes all 3 into an